bblazeka/content-analysis/README.md

 # content-analysis

 This is a web page project for analysis of content on twitter and various news articles.
-Key intention of this project is to apply web technologies, natural language processing [NLP](https://en.wikipedia.org/wiki/Natural_language_processing) to demonstrate connection between social media and news, topics that are popular and places where they are popular.
+Key intention of this project is to apply web technologies, natural language processing [(NLP)](https://en.wikipedia.org/wiki/Natural_language_processing) to demonstrate connection between social media and news, topics that are popular and places where they are popular.
+Work on this project is still in progress.

 There are two primary ways to represent data: